-Currently, therapists use a permanent collection of domestic animals, representatives of the mammal, fowl, and reptile families, especially dogs.
-The rationale is that different animals can evoke a variety of free associations or transferential issues and activate patterns of behavior within children who are in therapy (e.g., rats/snakes–fear, Rabbit- warmth).
-The therapy takes place in a fixed setting named the animals' room or therapy-zoo adhering to Winnicott's (1971) concept of "potential therapy space."
-The child is free to wander in this space and to choose which animals to interact with, the activity, and the place (Axelrad-Levy, Hattab, & Blum-Weinberg, 2004).
-A therapy hour with animals can be visualized as a triangle, whereas the therapy process can vary between different patterns of real relationships (child-animal-therapist) and transferential relationships driven by both patient's and therapist's past experiences with animals and significant people (Figure 1).
+Currently, therapists use a variety of domestic animals, including members of the fowl, reptile, and mammal families, especially dogs.
+The rationale is that different animals can evoke a variety of free associations or transferential issues and activate certain patterns of behavior within children undergoing therapy; for example, rats and snakes can evoke fear, while rabbits can evoke warmth.
+The therapy takes place in a fixed setting called the animals’ room or a therapy zoo.
+This is consistent with Winnicott’s (1971) concept of a “potential therapy space.”
+Here, the child is free to wander and to choose with which animals to interact, as well as the activity and the place (Axelrad-Levy et al., 2004).
+A therapy session with animals can be visualized as a triangle, wherein the therapy process can vary between different patterns of real relationships (child-animal-therapist) and transferential relationships driven by both the patient’s and the therapist’s past experiences with animals and significant people (Figure 1).

+Figure 1

+The Dynamic Change Between Real Relationships and Transferential Relationships in Animal-Assisted Psychotherapy

-Research on AAP for children with emotional problems
+Research on AAP for Children with Emotional Problems

-Two literature reviews (Hoagwood, Morrissey, & Peth-Pierce, 2017; O'Haire, Guérin, & Kirkham, 2015) and three meta-analyses (Nimer & Lundahl, 2007; Marino, 2012; Chitic, Rusu, & Szamoskozi, 2012) indicated the lack of robust and rigorous research in animal-assisted therapy (AAT), accordingly, none of them distinguished between AAP and other AAT types.
-Kazdin (2017) and Serpell et al. (2017) indicated three areas of problems in the research field.
-First, the absent of coherent concepts that specify the process through which changes in human-animal relationships contribute to changes in psychological factors and therapy outcomes.
-Second, in designing studies with cohesive inference mechanisms, rather than using only the pre-post design.
-Third, in planning studies with rigorous strategies wherein the clinical conditions accomplish most of the RCT standards.
+Two literature reviews (Hoagwood et al., 2017; O’Haire et al., 2015) and three meta-analyses (Chitic et al., 2012; Marino, 2012; Nimer & Lundahl, 2007) have reported on a lack of robust and rigorous research in animal-assisted therapy (AAT).
+None of them distinguished between AAP and other types of AAT.
+Kazdin (2017) and Serpell et al. (2017) indicated three problematic areas in this research field.
+First, there is a lack of coherent concepts that specify the process through which changes in human-animal relationships contribute to changes in psychological factors and therapy outcomes.
+Second, studies are designed with cohesive inference mechanisms, and do not use the pre-post design.
+The third challenge is the difficulty of planning studies with rigorous strategies where the clinical conditions meet most of the standards for randomized controlled trials.

-We observed three additional unsatisfactory measurement approaches: (a) determining the effect size of therapists separately from the animals, (b) using therapeutic research tools not standardized to the animal-human bond (e.g., attachment), and (c) focusing on clinical adults and elderly people (approximately 80% of the studies) and the use of dogs (70%).
-Nevertheless, three findings may be derived from the meta-analyses consistent.
-First, there is a significant association between animals' presence in therapy sessions and improvement in well-being, stress reduction, and social behavior.
-Second, the effect size of dogs and a combination of a few animals on therapy outcome is positive; however, the impact of dogs is more.
+We observed three additional unsatisfactory measurement approaches: (a) determining the effect size of therapists separately from the that of the animals, (b) using therapeutic research tools not standardized to the animal-human bond (e.g., attachment), and (c) a focus in most clinical studies on adults and elderly people (approximately 80% of the studies) and the predominant use of dogs (70%).
+Nevertheless, three consistent findings may be derived from the meta-analyses.
+First, there is a significant association between the presence of animals in therapy sessions and improvement in patients’ well-being, stress reduction, and social behavior.
+Second, the effect size of dogs and a combination of several types of animals on therapy outcomes are both positive; however, the impact of dogs is greater.
 Third, children under the age of 11 present the most effective outcomes compared to other age groups.

-We designed the present study as a first step towards understanding the contribution of child-animal relationships to changing psychological factors.
-To look at the micro-changes in children's behaviors in the more extensive study, we analyzed each child's therapy process, using three different measurements at each point; then we selected for this paper to report about one successful treatment.
+We designed the present study as a first step toward understanding the contribution of child-animal relationships to changing psychological factors.
+To examine micro-changes in children’s behaviors in the extensive study conducted, we analyzed each child’s therapy process using three different measurements at each point.
+For this paper, we elected to report about one successful treatment case.

-Research questions
+Research Questions

-What were the child's preferred animals and what characterized the child's nonverbal and verbal behaviors with the animals, during therapy?
+What were the child’s preferred animals and what characterized the child’s nonverbal and verbal behaviors with the animals, during therapy?